grommunio/grommunio-documentation/admin/administration.rst

 SMTP
 ^^^^

+User aliases: The textfield(s) can be used to set aliases for the current user.
-User aliases:.
-Edit the textfield to edit an alias, click `ADD E-MAIL` to add or click the delete icon to delete an alias.
+Use the "Add E-Mail" button to add, or the trashcan icon to delete an alias.

-E-Mail forward: Select forward type (CC or Redirect) and the destination e-mail.
+E-Mail forward: This can be used to enforce a redirect or message cloning action irrespective of the Inbox Rules configured by a mailbox owner.
+The mail transfer agent used in your mail system must support this and must be configured accordingly to evaluate the SQL table where the forward info has been stored (see below).

 .. image:: _static/img/user_smtp.png
    :alt: editing a user

+Configuration fragments to implement CC mode (forward_type 0) for e.g. Postfix:

+1. File ``/etc/postfix/main.cf``: setting ``recipient_bcc_maps =
+   mysql:/etc/postfix/grommunio-bcc-forwards.cf``
+2. File ``grommunio-bcc-forwards.cf``: setting ``user = ...``, ``password =
+   ...``, ``hosts = localhost``, ``dbname = grommunio``, ``query = SELECT
+   destination FROM forwards WHERE username='%s' AND forward_type = 0``

+Redirect mode (forward_type 1) is left as an exercise to the administrator.

 Permissions